- Challenges in healthcare analytics

-In spite of all the benefits of new technologies and informational sources, it is still rather hard to manage an efficient healthcare data management system, while also defining its true value.
-Moreover, another problem arises from here, which refers mainly to the digital protection of patients' personal information.
-We are, in fact, witnessing the foundation of a more complex healthcare landscape that still needs some improvements.
+However, in spite of all the benefits of new technologies and informational sources, it is still rather hard to maintain an efficient healthcare data management system, while also defining its true value.
+Moreover, digital protection of patients' personal information turns into a real challenge.
+We are, in fact, witnessing the foundation of a more complex healthcare landscape that no matter how advanced may seem at the moment leaves much to be desired just yet.

-Questions related to informational security and collaboration still call for an ultimate solution.
+Questions related to information security and collaboration still call for an ultimate solution.
 Here, we have three significant obstacles that prevent us from generating data as effectively as possible.

 The healthcare industry has received a variety of different tools to generate necessary data.
 They make it easy to handle the following tasks: